-May 24-29: Service Work with ARCAmazon (Amazon Rainforest)
+May 23-30: Service work with ARCAmazon (Amazon Rainforest)

-Over three weeks, you’ll serve with and learn about these two nonprofits, visit Incan sites, connect with new people and more.
+Over three weeks, our group will serve with and learn about these two nonprofits, visit Incan sites, connect with new people and more.
 Join us, and broaden your horizons with this unique international service-learning trip!
 View photos from our inagural trip, and hear from our students about what they learned.

 Estimated cost: $2,800 + airfare.
 A limited amount of need-based financial assistance is available.
-All applicants will be considered.
+All applicants are considered.
 The $2,800 fee includes ground transportation in country, flight from Puerto Maldonado to Cusco, food, lodging, trip to Machu Picchu, and project donation.